encode/django-rest-framework/docs/tutorial/7-schemas-and-client-libraries.md

-# Tutorial 7: Schemas & Client Libraries
+# Tutorial 7: Schemas & client libraries

-An API schema is a document that describes the available endpoints that a service provides.
-Schemas are a useful tool for documentation, and can also be used to provide information to client libraries, allowing for simpler and more robust interaction with an API.
+A schema is a machine-readable document that describes the available API endpoints, their URLS, and what operations they support.

+Schemas can be a useful tool for auto-generated documentation, and can also be used to drive dynamic client libraries that can interact with the API.

+## Core API

+In order to provide schema support REST framework uses [Core API][coreapi].

+Core API is a document specification for describing APIs.
+It is used to provide an internal representation format of the available endpoints and possible interactions that an API exposes.
+It can either be used server-side, or client-side.

+When used server-side, Core API allows an API to support rendering to a wide range of schema or hypermedia formats.

+When used client-side, Core API allows for dynamically driven client libraries that can interact with any API that exposes a supported schema or hypermedia format.

 ## Adding a schema